Roots of random functions: A framework for local universality: Proof of Theorem

-In this section, we prove Theorems \ref{complex} and \ref{real} by applying Theorems \ref{gcomplex} and \ref{greal}.
+In this section, we prove Theorem \ref{real} by applying Theorem \ref{greal}.
 By dividing the coefficients $c_i$ and $d_i$ by their maximum modulus, it suffices to assume that $\max_{0\le j\le n}\{|c_j|, |d_j|\}= 1$.
 For the sake of simplicity, we assume all random variables have mean 0; the more general setting in Condition {\bf C4} can be dealt with via a routine modification.

 Our crucial new ingredient is the following lemma, which is a generalization of a classical result of Tur\'an \cite{turan1953}.